Daily Blog (Updated on April 10, 2026) 11 min read

 • Rent increase terms and whether they reference the RERA calculator

 If anything in the Arabic doesn’t match what you were told in English, ask for it to be corrected before signing.
-Document the request in writing.
+Document the request in writing — email or WhatsApp with a timestamp.

 What to do if you’re already in a dispute